openhab/openhab-addons/bundles/org.openhab.binding.modbus.studer/README.md

 This extension adds support for the Studer protocol.

-Studer Innotec, founded in 1987 by Roland Studer, is an ISO-certified company that develops and manufactures inverters, inverter/chargers and MPPT solar charge controllers to communicate over the Modbus protocol entirely in Switzerland
+Studer Innotec, founded in 1987 by Roland Studer, is an ISO-certified company that develops and manufactures inverters, inverter/chargers and MPPT solar charge controllers to communicate over the Modbus protocol entirely in Switzerland.

 For a list of certified products see this page: <https://www.studer-innotec.com/>